-1. All work must be performed in strict compliance with the plans attached to the NCDOT letter dated April 8, 2014, which are authorized by this permit.
+1. All work must be performed in strict compliance with the plans attached to the application signed May 16, 2016 and updated May 19, 2016, which are authorized by this permit.
 Any modification to the authorized permit plans must be approved by the USACE prior to implementation.